 Nonresidential Drug Abuse Treatment is also available in every Bureau institution.
-Nonresidential Drug Abuse Treatment has been developed to provide the flexibility necessary to meet each individual's treatment needs, and more specifically for:
+Nonresidential Drug Abuse Treatment has been developed to provide the flexibility necessary to meet everyone's treatment needs, and more specifically for:

-- inmates with a relatively minor or low-level drug abuse problem, - inmates with a drug use disorder who do not have sufficient time to complete the intensive Residential Drug Abuse Treatment Program (RDAP), - inmates with longer sentences who are in need of treatment and are awaiting placement in the RDAP, - inmates with a drug use history who chose not participate in the RDAP, but want to prepare for staying sober in the community, and - inmates who completed the unit-based portion of the RDAP and are required to continue treatment until their transfer to a Residential Reentry Center (halfway house).
+- inmates with a relatively minor or low-level drug abuse problem, - inmates with a drug use disorder who do not have sufficient time to complete the intensive Residential Drug Abuse Treatment Program (RDAP), - inmates with longer sentences who need treatment and are awaiting placement in the RDAP, - inmates with a drug use history who chose not to participate in the RDAP, but want to prepare for staying sober in the community, and - Inmates who completed the unit-based portion of the RDAP and who wish to take additional treatment before their transfer to a Residential Reentry Center.